 Is Cellulite Genetic?

 Yes, cellulite tends to be passed on through families.
-(Thanks, Mom!)
-But as you’ll see at the end of this article, there are specific strength training exercises that can help reduce the appearance of cellulite on your lower body.
+But as you saw in the beginning of this article, there are specific strength training exercises that can help reduce the appearance of cellulite on your lower body.

 Do Skinny People Get Cellulite?